Language

 What it testsKorean language abilityKorean language + Korean society knowledge

-Accepted for F-5 permanent residencyNo (since the 2018 amendment)Yes (Stage 5 completion or Comprehensive Evaluation pass)
+Accepted for F-5 permanent residencyNo (TOPIK path closed to new applicants)Yes (Stage 5 completion or Comprehensive Evaluation pass)

 F-2-7 visa pointsSame point scaleSame point scale; Stage 5 may also qualify for additional point categories

-Accepted for naturalizationNoYes (Stage 5 Basic + Advanced completion exempts written test and interview)
+Accepted for naturalizationNoYes (Stage 5 Basic + Advanced completion exempts the written test, and may exempt the interview depending on category)

 The single most important distinction: TOPIK cannot be used for F-5 permanent residency applications.
 Many foreign residents make significant TOPIK study investments assuming it will cover this requirement.
 It will not.

 For the F-2-7 points path, both tests award the same language points.
 If you already have a valid TOPIK score, it works.
 But if your certificate expires before you apply, you have to retest.
-A KIIP completion record does not expire.
+A KIIP completion record does not carry that 2-year score expiry.

-If you are currently preparing for TOPIK and have F-5 as a long-term goal, reaching Level 2 before registering for KIIP will save you time by skipping Stages 0 through 2.
+If you are currently preparing for TOPIK and have F-5 as a long-term goal, reaching a TOPIK level before registering for KIIP can save you time by placing you at a higher starting stage; confirm the current level-to-stage mapping at socinet.go.kr.

 For more on how TOPIK scores translate into visa points, see the TOPIK for Visa Points guide and the TOPIK guide.